wnyao/learning-notes/algorithm/algorithm/merge-sort.md

 # has to be sorted, else the result of merge will be invalid
 def merge(left, right):
   # When the left side or the right side is empty,
-  # it means that this is an individual item and is
+  # it means that this is an single item and is
   # already sorted.
   if not len(left):
     return left